lukeoson/lukeoson-mkdocs/docs/index.md

 :material-checkbox-marked-outline: Here you will find my [Resume](Hire-Me/index.md), my new [Blog](blog/index.md), and some [Network](Net-Auto/index.md) related content.

 !!! info ":material-music-note:{ .heart } I'm open to new and compelling opportunities in the Network Community. :material-music-note:{ .heart }"
     If you have a role I might be interested in, please [get in touch](mailto:hello@lukeoson.com).
 You have my thanks and appreciation.

-    - Option 1: Network Architecture & Automated IaC
-    - Option 2: Network Automation
-    - Option 3: Leadership & Team Management

     > {{ fantastical }} Meeting Link.